Florida Beverage Suppliers: Meet State Recordkeeping Requirement with 3 Record Types

 2. To whom beverages manufactured or imported into Florida are sold (including sales outside to parties outside Florida).

-These records must be kept for a period of 3 years at the supplier’s principal place of business.
+These records must be kept for a period of 3 years at the supplier’s licensed place of business.
 See Florida Statutes Section 561.55.

 Florida alcoholic beverage suppliers are required to maintain a principal office in Florida.
 The principal office must be open for inspection by the Florida Division of Alcoholic Beverages & Tobacco (ABT) during regular defined businesses.
 See Florida Statutes Section 561.41.
 Records must be kept in printable form or they must be capable of being printed and reproduced.
 See Florida Administrative Code Rule 61A-4.011.